A goal without a plan is just a wish.

 You won't.
 If you follow your blueprint.
 That's why you have (and use) a carefully-considered packing list.
 That's why the pilot never forgets to turn on the window heat to ensure that the view doesn't suddenly fog up during take-off.
 Or turn it off when the aircraft is parked.

-Permit me a short story: In July 2000, I was beginning a one-week business trip to Cambridge, U.K. (from San Francisco).
-As I was preparing to depart for the airport, my wife — a practiced, one-bag traveller — bemoaned the fact that she wasn't coming along, as she had never visited Cambridge.
+Permit me a short anecdote: In July 2000, as I was preparing to depart for the (San Francisco) airport, on a one-week business trip to Cambridge, U.K., my wife — a practiced, one-bag traveller — bemoaned the fact that she wasn't coming along, as she had never visited Cambridge.
 A quick check with the airline determined that there was an available seat (at a reasonable price), but left only fifteen minutes for her to be ready to leave.
 She made it just fine, thanks to the existence of a proven packing list.
 In truth (because she literally had insufficient time to double-check her list, and was relying on memory alone), she did manage to forget her deodorant, but it turns out that you can buy deodorant in England.
 We had such a pleasant trip that we later elected to live in Cambridge for a year.

-And unless you have a similar time in which to prepare for such a journey, I don't anticipate your forgetting the deodorant!
+And unless you have a similar amount of time in which to prepare for such a journey, I don't expect that you'll forget the deodorant!